aws-samples/aws-ab-util/README.md

 ## AWS AB Util

 AWS AB Util is a utility CLI tool to manage deployment and execution of distributed load test using AB (Apache Bench) using AWS SSM and EC2.
+It can generate thousands of RPS (Requests per Second) and/or Gigabytes per second of data transfer.

 ## Requirements
 - OS: Linux, MacOS